-Control of water resources by state or nonstate actors.
+• Control of water resources by state or non-state actors.
 These are cases in which the supply of water or access to water represents the cause of conflict.

-Egypt sends an unsuccessful military

-expedition into disputed territory amidst

-Fount pending negotiations over the nile waters,

-1958 Egypt, Sudan sudanese general elections, and an

-Suuan egyptian vote on sudan-egypt unification;

-nile water treaty signed when pro-egyptian

-government elected in sudan.
+1958 Egypt, Sudan Egypt sends an unsuccessful military expedition into disputed territory amidst pending negotiations over the Nile waters, Sudanese general elections, and an Egyptian vote on Sudan-Egypt unification; Nile Water Treaty signed when pro-Egyptian government elected in Sudan. ------ ----------------- --